saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_2_inpact_framework_v3_5.md

 - Application-specific patterns (customer service vs coding vs research)

 Those topics matter.
 But they assume infrastructure readiness.
 INPACT™ establishes the foundation enabling AI capabilities to deliver business value.

+---
+**📍 FINAL CHECKPOINT: Chapter 2 Complete**

+✅ **The Architecture of Trust** requires three integrated pillars: INPACT™ (what), 7-Layer (how), GOALS™ (measure)
+✅ **Six needs define success:** Instant, Natural, Permitted, Adaptive, Contextual, Transparent—all must be fulfilled
+✅ **Echo's transformation:** 28/100 → 85/100 in 10 weeks, $1.23M investment, 477% ROI over three years
+✅ **Dependencies matter:** Sequence implementation (I → N+P → C → A+T) based on architectural foundations
+✅ **Only 13% are ready:** Early-mover advantage window exists for organizations investing now
+⭐ **Next Chapter:** From BI-era to Agent-era—understanding the paradigm shift in enterprise architecture

+**Congratulations!** You've completed the INPACT™ framework.
+You now understand what agents need to earn trust.

+**Your Action Item:** Schedule a 2-hour INPACT™ assessment with your infrastructure and data teams within the next two weeks.
+---

 ### Next Steps: From Needs to Architecture